Dynamic Grover Search: Applications in Recommendation systems and Optimization problems: Applications of Dynamic Grover's search

 The algorithm runs in expected $O(\log(N)\sqrt{N})$ Grover iterations.\\

-\textbf{Solving Optimization Problem using Dynamic Grover Search :} With the Dynamic Grover System, we present a generic framework for solving optimization problems using classical probability.
-Consider the distribution function $D(\ket{x} ) = f(\ket{x} )$, we use a Probabilistic function $P_{s}: A \to [0,1]$ such that,\\
+\item With dynamic Grover's search we present a generic framework for solving optimization problems using classical probability.
+Consider the distribution function $D(\ket{x} ) = f(\ket{x} )$, we use a probabilistic function $P_{s}: A \to [0,1]$ such that,

-Using a good heuristic, a probabilistic function $P_{s}$ can be chosen to get optimal results with high probability by running Grover search algorithm once.
-Hence the Dynamic Grover search can be modeled for any Optimization Problem, which runs in $O(\sqrt{N})$ Grover iterations.
-And the accuracy of the search depends on the Probability function $P_{s}$.\\
+Using a good heuristic a probabilistic function $P_{s}$ can be chosen and we can get optimal results with high probability by running dynamic Grover's search algorithm.
+Hence it is apparent that dynamic Grover's search can be modeled for any optimization problem which runs in $O(\sqrt{N})$ Grover's iterations and the accuracy of this search depends on the probability function $P_{s}$.\\